-(b) Revenue Recognition
+(b) Revenue recognition

 Interest receivable and similar income have been calculated using the effective interest method.
 The effective interest method is a method of calculating the amortised cost of a financial asset or liability and of allocating the interest income or interest expense over the expected life of the financial instrument.
 The effective interest rate is the rate that exactly discounts the estimated future cash payments or receipts over the expected life of the financial instrument or, when appropriate, a shorter period, to the net carrying amount of the financial asset or financial liability.
+When calculating the effective interest rate, the future cash flows are estimated after considering all the contractual terms of the instrument but not future credit losses.

-1. SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)
+1 SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)

-(c) Segment Reporting
+(c) Segment reporting